An Engineer's Journey From Sketching Planes to Walking in Space

 Now, decades later, Curbeam has gone far beyond designing flying machines.
-He's flown F-14s in the Navy, participated in three space shuttle missions as a NASA astronaut, walked in space seven times and now enforces quality control of Patriot missiles and other high-flying Raytheon products.
+He's flown F-14s in the Navy and participated in three space shuttle missions as a NASA astronaut.
+He's walked in space – seven times – and enforced quality control of Patriot missiles and other high-flying Raytheon products.
 Today, he is the deputy and vice president of space systems at Raytheon Space and Airborne Systems, which produces technologies that serve the global need for uninterrupted, high-fidelity weather data.

 NASA and Walking in Space

-A native of Baltimore, Md., Curbeam had realized his childhood goal of becoming an aeronautical engineer and was flying F-14s when he met Kathy Thornton, an astronaut who had just done a spacewalk.
+A native of Baltimore, Maryland, Curbeam had realized his childhood goal of becoming an aeronautical engineer and was flying F-14s when he met Kathy Thornton, an astronaut who had just done a spacewalk.

 Curbeam got caught up in her enthusiasm and decided to apply to NASA.
 He was selected in December 1994.

 Over the next 12 years Curbeam would fly on the Atlantis and Discovery shuttles, write NASA's first standard procedures for spacewalks and set the record for the most spacewalks in a single mission, four.

 It was usually later, while catching a breather, that the majestic view of the Earth really hit him.

 "If you don't leave this earth a conservationist, you will come back as one," Curbeam said.
 "It is that beautiful."